strontic/strontic.github.io/xcyclopedia/library/Display.dll-6E3F5E9355B091FA5B40358F38151A96.md

 ## Possible Misuse

 *The following table contains possible examples of `Display.dll` being misused.
-While `Display.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Display.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --